microsoft/fluentui-react-native/experiments/tester/README.md

-`RNTester` is the test app that we use to test our FluentUI components during development.
+`FluentUI Tester` is the test app that we use to test our FluentUI components during development.

-## Launch `RNTester` app
+## Launch `FluentUI Tester` app

 1. After you've cloned the repository for the first time, follow the instructions [here](../../README.md) to install npm packages and build the entire repository.